 On the Ethereum blockchain, each wallet (account) has a unique 42-character address, which looks like this: 0x5F327F5ECD396813577344E6710C0D16626f1aE6.
 The Ethereum address is the public address needed to send a token to this address, transfer funds, or issue any permission through a smart contract.
 To access funds and permissions in the address, the owner must know its private key.

 Just like an IP address described earlier, the wallet address is too long and inconvenient to use.
-But are there any analogs of the DNS domains in a lateral and easy-readable format in the blockchain?
+But are there any analogs to DNS domains in a lateral and easily readable format on the blockchain?
 Luckily, yes.
-For example, the Ethereum Name Service (ENS), a blockchain naming service, allows to register a human-readable “.eth” domain, e.g.,, “buzkokrasnov.eth”, and map it to the associated machine-readable wallet address 0x5F327F5ECD396813577344E6710C0D16626f1aE6.
+For example, the Ethereum Name Service (ENS), a blockchain naming service, allows to register a human-readable “.eth” domain, e.g. “buzkokrasnov.eth”, and map it to the associated machine-readable wallet address 0x5F327F5ECD396813577344E6710C0D16626f1aE6.